Thalixte/Google-Earth-Decoder-Optimization-Tools/docs/tutorials/Arcachon/optimize_scenery.md

 ```

-As [Lily texture packer Blender addon][3] is installed, and the texture backing is enabled, the number of textures has decreased:
+As [Lily texture packer Blender addon][3] is installed and the texture backing is enabled, the number of textures has decreased:

 ```title="before"